harimau99/here-maps/readme.txt

 == Changelog ==
 = 1.2.4 =
-* Fix: map shouldn't be automatically if map has only one marker
+* Fix: map shouldn't be automatically center if map has only one marker

 = 1.2.3 =
 * Fix: missing info about new version (1.2.2)